naknc/naknc.github.io/README.md

 - German (A2)
 - Turkish (Native)

-### Intern - Softtech
-2019 | Izmir - Turkey (Remote)

-- Created an analysis document detailing connection definitions and redirections for application communications, traditionally managed manually in JSON files.
-- Developed an application for streamlining the management of these definitions and redirects, using Angular for the project's implementation.

 ## Projects
 ### Prometheus Configuration For Redis Monitoring and Charts
 I configured the Helm charts and created a monitoring stack that monitors Redis metrics and visualizes it in Grafana.
 The project also includes node exporter and kube-state-metrics for cluster observability.